Passou/Competition/README.md

 # Competition

-We add 3 hrs to implement a model on a trainnig dataset.
-Then, we had to send our model to the teacher who had to test it.
+We had 3 hrs to implement a model on a trainnig dataset.
+Then, we had to send it our model to the teacher who had to test it.
 Person with the best accuracy wes getting the best grade.